ElemeFE/postcss-salad/README.md

 - [postcss-inline-svg]: reference an SVG file and control its attributes with CSS syntax.
 - [postcss-short-font-size]: extends the font-size property so that line-height may be set by the second value.
 - [postcss-short-spacing]: lets you write shorthand margin and padding properties while omitting edges in CSS.
-- [postcss-color-function]: W3C color methods
 - [postcss-short-size]: Write shorthand size properties in CSS
 - [postcss-short-position]: Define edges inside the position property in CSS
-- [postcss-salad]: draw basic salad with specified syntax in css rule
+- [postcss-shape]: draw basic shape with specified syntax in css rule
 - [node-pixrem]: generates pixel fallbacks for rem units.
 - [autoprefixer]: parse CSS and add vendor prefixes to CSS rules using values from Can I Use